MHadley09/Tic-tac-score-AI/README.md

 <b>File Descriptions:</b>
 - `main.py`: runs the Tic-tac-toe Scores tournament.
+- `run_training.py`: runs the model training for the convolutional neural network and places them in the models folder.
+Configurations can be set at config.py. initialize.py can be used to resume from a given pickle file and model.
 - `gym.py`: is the code for the Tic-tac-toe Scores environment, plus the in-built Minimax, MCTS and Random agents.
 - `time.py`: runs the code to determine the runtime of each agent.
 - `alphazero.py`: contains the code for the AlphaZero agent.
 Change the `MODEL_NAME` to the .h5 file which contains the trained model's weights.